Debasis5/api_consume/readme.md

-COde to understand how to fetch api results
+Code to understand how to fetch api results